feiyangfan/search-hub/README.md

 # Search Hub

-Search Hub is a multi-tenant knowledge platform that blends full-text and semantic retrieval with production-grade observability.
+A multi-tenant knowledge and productivity platform — blending search, semantic understanding, and inline AI commands that can execute even when you’re away.

 ## Table of Contents
 - [Search Hub](#search-hub)